Adityapandey3460/crop-recomendation/README.md

 Project Name: Crop Prediction Model using ML

 Description:
-This project uses MACHINE Learning algorithm to predict the most suitable crop based on the given soil humidity, pH level, and temperature.
+This project uses MACHINE Learning algorithm to predict the most suitable crop based on the given soil health, weather conditions and market trend.
 It helps farmers and agricultural planners make smart crop decisions based on environmental data.

 Features: